VinnyWalker920/Wireless-Printer/README.md

     1. Design a display showing an example command structure (of your choice) to guide users on input format and options.
     2. Prompt the user to input their command according to the specified structure.
     3. Compile the user-input command into a file or data structure for further processing.
     4. Implement document preprocessing tasks such as converting to black and white, slicing pages, etc., based on the command specifications.
+NOTE: It will only be color and page splicing the rest will be handled by the server.
     5. <b>!!Push to server Using SFTP</b>

 ## File Transfer Protocols/Setup